Are you preparing for a paint project but can’t decide between Valspar and Glidden?

 This is Valspar’s everyday line made for high-traffic rooms.
 This paint is mold and mildew resistant and goes on smooth.
 It’s easy to wash and protects against stains and scuffs.
 Ultra is also available as exterior paint.

-The Signature line comes with ScuffShield technology, making it highly resistant to damage.
+Signature comes with ScuffShield technology, making it highly resistant to damage.
 The coverage quality is also ideal for walls that are already painted.
 It’s mildew resistant, fade-resistant, and comes with a lifetime warranty.

 Valspar’s premium line boasts one-coat coverage and superior fade-resistant color.
 The paint is scratch and scuff resistant and comes with a “Color Stays True Longer” guarantee.
 This line also has a limited lifetime warranty.